 Over the years working as a Seattle IT consultant I’ve spent time in many different network infrastructure environments.
 After more technical interview that I can remember there are certain questions that are usually always asked.
 The most common question is, “What are the five FSMO roles.”
+I do remember one interview in particular where I interviewed 5 separate network administrators and the network architect.
+Each administrator asked me the same question.
+What are the 5 FSMO roles in an Windows AD network.
+The architect told me later that he had planned to ask me the same question.

 After questioning his system admins on the questions they had asked he realized how many times I’d been asked the same question.
 He started the interview telling me that he would not be asking me what the five active directory FSMO roles were.
 In this article on modern network architecture I’d like to ask you if you can name the five FSMO roles and what they do?